-If freud considered that the actual body of the child on its own surrelevant to the castration complex, so too did he repeatedly that the actual situation of the child, the presence or thence of the father, the real prohibition against masturbation and so on, could be insignificant compared with the ineffable to conce of a symbolic threat (the 'event') to which one is constably subjected as the price of being human.
-Unable to the properties of cultural inheritance, other analysts, agreeing with Freud that an actual occurrence could not account for the omnipresent castration anxiety they found in their clinical work, had to look elsewhere for an explanation.
+If Freud considered that the actual body of the child on its own was irrelevant to the castration complex, so too did he repeatedly urge that the actual situation of the child, the presence or absence of the father, the real prohibition against masturbation and so on, could be insignificant compared with the ineffable presence of a symbolic threat (the 'event') to which one is inevitably subjected as the price of being human.
+Unable to accept the notion of cultural inheritance, other analysts, agreeing with Freud that an actual occurrence could not account for the omnipresent castration anxiety they found in their clinical work, had to look elsewhere for an explanation.
 In all cases, they considered the castration complex not as something essential to the very construction of the human subject but as a fear that arises from the internal experiences of a being who is already, even if only in a primitive form, constituted as a subject.
 As a consequence, in none of these alternative theories can castration have any fundamental bearing on sexual difference.